briannesbitt/Carbon/contributing.md

 ### Long term support

-To benefit the better support, require Carbon using range (`^1` or `^2`).
+To benefit the better support, require Carbon using major version range (`^1` or `^2`).
 By requiring `1.26.*`, `~1.26.0` or limited range such as `>=1.20 <1.33`, you fall to low priority support (only security and critical issues will be fixed), our prior support goes to next minor releases of each major version.
 It applies to bug fixes and low-cost features.
 Other new features will only be added in the last stable release.
 At the opposite, we recommend you to restrain to a major number, as there is no compatibility guarantee from a major version to the next.
-It means requiring `>=2`, as allowing any newer version will probably leads to errors on releasing our next major version.
+It means requiring `>=2`, as it allows any newer version, will probably leads to errors on releasing our next major version.

-Open milestones can be patched if a minor bug is detected while if you're on a closed milestone, we'll most likely asking you to update first on an open one.
+Open milestones can be patched if a minor bug is detected while if you're on a closed milestone, we'll more likely ask you to update first to an open one.
 See currently open milestones:

 https://github.com/briannesbitt/Carbon/milestones